SYNAPTIC · ORGANIC MEMORY MANAGER · v2.3.0b1

 Do Agents Dream of Electric Sheep?

-Once a night (or on demand), Synaptic runs a 12-phase consolidation pipeline modelled on biological sleep stages.
+Once a night (or on demand), Synaptic runs a 12-phase consolidation pipeline modelled on biological sleep stages (Phase 8.7 is dark-launched behind a feature flag in v2.3.0b1 — see the tile below).
 Each phase corresponds to a real brain mechanism.
 You can see every phase fire in the Dream Journal panel; you can tune any of them; you can read about why it exists in the citation linked from the panel.

 PHASE 0a